itachi1706/docker-flutter-alpine-android/README.md

 This is an extension of [my android image](https://hub.docker.com/r/itachi1706/android-alpine-sdk) with the addition of Flutter

 ## Versions
-**Note: This is currently being updated and will not be accurate**
+These tags are based on various official channels of Flutter
-* latest/stable - Flutter 1.12.13+hotfix.7 • channel stable
+* latest/stable - channel stable
-* beta - Flutter 1.14.6 • channel beta
+* beta - channel beta
-* dev - Flutter 1.15.2 • channel dev
+* dev - channel dev
-* master - Flutter 1.15.3-pre.58 • channel master
+* master - channel master

+There are also tagged releases of a specific version of Flutter if needed.
+These versions are split between `legacy` and non-legacy tags.
+You should always be using the non-legacy tags as the legacy tags are there for compatability reasons and may actually fail to run
+* `legacy-{version}` tags signify legacy builds of Flutter
+* `{version}` tags signify non-legacy builds of Flutter